“Life experience is the new work experience.” – Richie Norton

 I am a search engine optimization specialist

 I can look back and see how each part of my life was an important, possibly confusing but nevertheless important, step to take.
 I can only dream of what the future will be, and try to make it become a reality.
-I cannot wait to look back a year from now and see how far I have come.
+Right now, I cannot wait to look back a year from now and see how far I have come.